zoftko/blog/content/posts/handmade-rf-mixer-board-mc1496.md

 * Signals need a plane to couple to for effective transmission and good signal integrity, this usually involves a ground plane below the signal traces.

-Therefore I decided to use a one sided copper board and copper tape.
+Therefore, I decided to use a one-sided copper board and copper tape.
 The copper in the board will act as the ground plane, and the copper tape on top will ideally behave as a microstrip.
-The board has a 1.6mm thickness, which means a 3.2mm wide strip of copper tape should behave as a 50 ohm transmission line (approx.).
+The board has a 1.6 mm thickness, which means a 3.2 mm wide strip of copper tape should behave as a 50 ohm transmission line (approx.).

 The KiCad design files this board is based on can be found [on this repository](https://github.com/crazybolillo/pcrap/tree/main/ev1496).